TheAcharya/MarkerData-Website/docs/User Guide/extract.md

 !!!info Info
 Export your timeline from Final cut Pro in `.mov` or `.mp4`.
 Place it in the same location as your `.fcpxmld` or `.fcpxml` file.
 Make sure your `.fcpxmld` or `.fcpxml` and media file have identical filename.
 !!!

+!!!info Info
+Export Profile is tied to the corresponding preference in the [General Settings](/user-guide/general).
+Upon modifying this option, it is imperative to execute the keyboard command `COMMAND + S` to effectuate `Update Active Configuration` before embarking on any subsequent tasks.
+!!!